1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Digital texts figure to yield more bang for the buck than today’s textbooks.
 Interactive software will test younger pupils’ mastery of basic skills such as arithmetic and create customized lesson plans based on their responses.
 Older students will be able to take digital notes and even simulate chemistry experiments when bricks-and-mortar labs aren’t handy.

 This is a mixed bag for publishers.
 They’ll sell more digital licenses of semester- or yearlong usage of electronic textbooks as their customers can’t turn to the used-book marketplace anymore.
-On the other hand, schools are seeking free online, open-source databases of information and collaborating with other institutions and districts to develop their own content on digital models, cutting out traditional educational publishers such as Pearson (PLO), McGraw-Hill and Scholastic (SCHL).
+On the other hand, schools are seeking free online, open-source databases of information and collaborating with other institutions and districts to develop their own content on digital models, cutting out traditional educational publishers such as Pearson (PSO), McGraw-Hill and Scholastic (SCHL).

 If you want to hear the once-familiar beeps and whirs of a computer going online through a modem, you will soon need to do that either in a museum or in some very, very remote location.